SyberJet Aircraft: Sino Swearingen

 The company devoted its energies to developing a new small jet for the general aviation market, which was eventually developed into the SJ30-2.
-The company was renamed Sino Swearingen in 1995 and it was converted into a limited company from a partnership on November 5, 1999.
+The company was renamed Sino Swearingen Aircraft Corporation (SSAC) in 1995 and it was converted into a limited company from a partnership on November 5, 1999.
 Financial backers of the company included the Ministry of Economic Affairs of Taiwan.
 The company was privately held, and sales for 2005 were reported at US$25.3 million.

 SSAC had spent over 12 years and over US$700 million in total investment by 2008, when investors from Dubai were introduced to Sino Swearingen by Action Aviation, Sino Swearingen’s largest distributor.
 The Dubai-based company became the majority shareholder in Sino Swearingen, with the Taiwanese government and private investors such as Action Aviation taking minority stakes.

 The acquisition by the Dubai investors followed the withdrawal from the sale in 2007 of SSAC's former investor, ACQ Capital, which was unable to proceed due to its exposure to the US sub-prime market.
 A 17 September 2008 press release stated that the Dubai investors would provide additional funding of up to $1 billion to help it design and develop its second aircraft model.

 The SJ30 program was the first aircraft program to successfully petition for and gain approval to certify as a Part 23 Commuter Category jet.
 In 1996 Sino Swearingen petitioned to certify as a Commuter Category aircraft arguing that it was as safe, or safer than the current Part 23 Commuter Category aircraft.
 At the time only the Fairchild Metro 23 and the Beechcraft 1900D had been certified under these rules.
 Approval of this request allowed the SJ30 program to exceed the 12,500 lbs takeoff weight limit of Part 23 and paved the way for other companies to follow the SJ30 lead.